zbendefy/machine.academy/README.md

 The neural network library

-### NumberRecognizer

-A sample app that can load the MNIST digit dataset and trains a network.

-### Sandbox
+### OpenCl.DotNetCore.Interop

-A test app with no specific purpose but to try our some features using a ui
+Part of the following library: https://github.com/lecode-official/opencl-dotnet.
+Used for OpenCL access from .net core

 ### Testing

 Tests for the library

+### TestConsole

+A console command line for testing

+### NumberRecognizer (uses WinForms)

+A sample app that can load the MNIST digit dataset and trains a network.

+### Sandbox (uses WinForms)

+A test app for development with no specific purpose but to try our some features using a ui.

-### WebApps/NumberRecognizer
+### docs/WebApps/NumberRecognizer

-An HTML web application that uses an already trained network to recognize a drawn number
+An HTML web application that uses an already trained network to recognize a drawn number.

+### docs/WebApps/Evo

+An HTML web application that uses neural networks and an evolutional algorithm for training racecars to learn driving on various racetracks.

 ## Dependencies
-All dependencies are set up in nuget.
+The following dependencies are set up in nuget:
-* OpenCL.Net
 * Newtonsoft.Json

+This project also includes the `opencl-dotnet`: https://github.com/lecode-official/opencl-dotnet

 ## Future plans:
- * .NET Core port
  * Optimize memory layout (to reduce number of buffer copies)
  * New features: Dropout, Softmax layers
  * More activation functions